jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Memetic-Algorithms/Memetic-Algorithms.rst

 * run function runs the algorithm for a specified number of generations, updating the population through selection, crossover, mutation, and local search.
 It also keeps track of the best solution and its fitness.

 .. code-block:: python
-   :linenos: 129-161
+   :linenos: 126-159
     def run(self):
 		"""
 		Evolve a population of solutions over multiple generations using a genetic algorithm.
 		This method runs the genetic algorithm for a specified number of generations, aiming to find the best solution with the highest fitness in the population.

-        Returns:
+		:param max_generations: The number of generations to run the genetic algorithm.
+		:type max_generations: int
-            Tuple[Any, float]: A tuple containing the best solution found and its fitness score.
+		:return: A tuple containing the best solution found and its fitness score.
-        Note:
+		:rtype: Tuple[Any, float]
-            This method updates the internal state of the genetic algorithm object, including the population, fitness history, and the best solution found so far.
+		:note: This method updates the internal state of the genetic algorithm object, including the population, fitness history, and the best solution found so far.
 		"""
         for generation in range(self.max_generations):
             new_population = []
             parents = self.select_parents()